CivAIgentics/Jett/BILINGUAL_SUPPORT.md

 # 🌎 Bilingual Support - English/Spanish
-## Jacky 3.0 Comprehensive Language Features
+## Jett Comprehensive Language Features

 ---

 ## 🎯 Overview

-Jacky 3.0 now fully supports **bilingual voice commands and intent detection** for both **English** and **Spanish** speakers in Midland, Texas!
-This enhancement ensures that all residents can interact with Jacky naturally in their preferred language.
+Jett now fully supports **bilingual voice commands and intent detection** for both **English** and **Spanish** speakers in Odessa, Texas!
+This enhancement ensures that all residents can interact with Jett naturally in their preferred language.

 ---